rchain/rchain/docs/rholang/rholangtut-0.3.md

 ## Iteration and matching

-In the code below, we show an example of iterating through a linked list implemented as nested [head, tail] pairs.
+In the code below, we show an example of iterating through a list.

      1	new iterate in {
      2	  contract iterate(@list, process, done) = {